danieljacobsen-ai/supplier-email-assistant/README.md

 ## ✅ WHAT TO BUILD FIRST

-- A simple Jekyll site with 3 landing page variants (rotate with A/B testing).
+- A simple HTML site with 3 landing page variants (rotate with A/B testing).
 - Link mockup screenshot or image of the summary UI.
 - Connect Mailchimp for email capture.
 - Run $50–100 of ads to each variant (~100–200 visits total).